 Organize students in pairs.
 Give each student an Observation Sheet.

-While one VSVS member gives the following explanation, other VSVS members should pour phenol red solution in the 15 1 oz cups marked at the 15 mL level.
+While one instructor gives the following explanation, the other instructor should pour phenol red solution in the 15 1 oz cups marked at the 15 mL level.

-Explain to the students that all the knowledge in science is a result of careful investigation and observations.
+Explain to the students that all scientific knowledge is a result of careful investigation and observations.
 New discoveries and advances in science depend on having a careful and accurate record of observations made while investigating a question.
 That is why it is important to make accurate and detailed observations.
 At the end, scientists make a hypothesis, or try to explain their observations.
 They then design an experiment that tests their hypothesis.